-Board evaluations are conducted initially by the Chairman (who is also Chair of the Remuneration and Nomination Committee) via questionnaires and interviews covering matters such as each Director's individual contribution, Board and Committee performance and the functioning of Board and Committee processes.
+Generally, evaluations are conducted initially by the Chairman (who is also Chair of the Remuneration and Nomination Committee) via questionnaires and interviews covering matters such as each Director's individual contribution, Board and Committee performance and the functioning of Board and Committee processes.
 The overall outcomes are discussed by the Board, with measures taken to improve the effectiveness and efficiency of the Board and Committees (as appropriate).
-A Board performance evaluation was conducted during the Reporting Period.
+A Board performance evaluation was not conducted during the Reporting Period but is scheduled to be completed in the first quarter of calendar 2021.